Anne H. Ehrlich: Career

 From 1952 to 1955, Anne Ehrlich attended the University of Kansas and performed scientific research on population biology, publishing numerous scientific articles.
 She began her scientific collaboration with Paul Ehrlich in the late 1950s through research on butterflies as a test system for answering key questions of biological classification, ecology, and evolution.

 Since 1987, Anne Ehrlich has worked as associate director and policy coordinator of the Center for Conservation Biology at Stanford University.

 In 1994, she received the United Nations Sasakawa Environment Prize with Paul Ehrlich, and in 1995 they received the 1st Annual Heinz Award in the Environment.

 In 1994 and 1995, she served on a task group for academics and scientists for the President's Commission on Sustainable Development.

-She has served on the boards of a wide range of organizations: Friends of the Earth (1976-1985), Conferences on the Fate of the Earth (1981-1984), the Center for Innovative Diplomacy (1981–1992), Redefining Progress (1994–1996), the Ploughshares Fund (1990-2003) and the Sierra Club (1996-2002).
+She has served on the boards of a wide range of organizations: Friends of the Earth (1976–1985), Conferences on the Fate of the Earth (1981–1984), the Center for Innovative Diplomacy (1981–1992), Redefining Progress (1994–1996), the Ploughshares Fund (1990–2003) and the Sierra Club (1996–2002).
 She chaired the Sierra Club's Committee on Military Impacts on the Environment from 1985 to 1994.
 Until 2003, she sat on the board of advisors for the Federation for American Immigration Reform.

-For ten years she was a member of the board of directors at the Center for Innovative Diplomacy, Pacific Institute, Rocky Mountain Biological Laboratory (1989-1999).
+For ten years she was a member of the board of directors at the Center for Innovative Diplomacy, Pacific Institute, Rocky Mountain Biological Laboratory (1989–1999).
 As of 1988 she served on the board of the Pacific Institute for Studies in Environment, Development, and Security and as of 2002 of the New-Land Foundation.

 Ehrlich is involved in the Millennium Assessment of Human Behavior (MAHB), which she co-founded with husband Paul and Professor Donald Kennedy.

 From 1994 on, she published a series of newsletters titled "Ecofables/Ecoscience", using science to debunk myths about humans' relationship to the environment.

 Personal life

 Ehrlich was born in Des Moines, Iowa, the daughter of Virginia Lippincott (Fitzhugh) Howland and Winston Densmore.
 Throughout her childhood she was fascinated by nature, preferring to be outside learning about wildflowers and geography.
 As a teenager, she read Our Plundered Planet by Fairfield Osborn, Columbia University professor of zoology, member of the wildlife conservation organization Boone and Crockett Club and fossil collector.
 She was influenced by his critique of humankind's poor stewardship of Earth and its environmental destruction by humans.

 She married Paul R. Ehrlich in 1954.
+They remained married until his death in March 2026.
 The couple has one daughter, Lisa, born in 1955.
 The Population Bomb has been dedicated to Lisa, and The Population Explosion to their grandchildren.